Alexandra-Vogt/system-e/README.md

 # system\e
 System\e is a virtual machine inspired by old mainframes and Lisp machines and written in C++.
+The long term plan is for the system to be used as the basis of a video game where the player attempts to investigate what happened on the system.

 ## Specification:
 System\e simulates a word addressable, memory managed, , tagged architecture system.
 The use of tagged pointers allows the machine to store data regarding the contents of a pointer alongside the pointer itself, allowing for garbage collection and typechecking to be conducted by the opcodes themselves.